luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ![Scenario switch](./media/gifs/scenarioswitch.gif)

 This video shows the switch of AI processing branches for different scenarios.
-According to the detected scenarios, the corressponding AI inference will be enabled or disabled.
+According to the detected scenarios, the corresponding AI inference will be enabled or disabled.
-- Branch 0 (left top): for scenairo classification.
+- Branch 0 (left top): for scenario classification.
-- Branch 1 (left bottom): enable in people scenairos.
+- Branch 1 (left bottom): enable in people scenarios.
-- Branch 2 (right bottom): enable in car scenairos.
+- Branch 2 (right bottom): enable in car scenarios.

 ###  Inference interval